- E-mail: email@example.com

 - Department: Research

-In 1988 he joined the IISH where until ultimo 2000 he acted as Research Director, and since he is Senior Research Fellow and from 2012 Honorary Fellow.
+In 1988 he joined the IISH where until ultimo 2000 he acted as Research Director, and since he is Senior Research Fellow and from his retirement in 2012 Honorary Fellow.

-From 1990 until his mandatory retirement in 2012 he was professor of 'international and comparative social history' at the Free University in Amsterdam.
-Between 1993 and now he supervised 17 Phd-theses.
+From 1990 until his mandatory retirement in 2012 he was professor of 'International and comparative social history' at the Free University in Amsterdam.
+Between 1993 and now he supervised 20 Phd-theses.

-His main research interests are comparative global labour history, including labour migrations, craftsmen's and journeymen's guilds, labour relations (in particular in the brick industry) and the monetization of remunerations.
+His main research interests are comparative global labour history, including labour migrations, craftsmen's and journeymen's guilds, labour relations and the monetization of remunerations.
 His empirical research concerns Europe and India.